 Here we have the rather fine looking Argon 18 Gallium Pro, belonging to Astana rider Fabio Aru.

 Other frame updates include a new, 27.2 seatpost for added compliance and the frame can now accommodate 28mm tyres.
-So far, however, Aru has only stretched to 25mm rubber, and it’s unlikely he’ll run the fatter tyres at the Tour.
+In 2017, however, Aru only stretched to 25mm rubber, and we won't see if he'll ever make the move to bigger tyres on the bike having switched to UAE Team Emirates for 2018.

 It's a bold bike in that bright red paint job, but it's a significant colour for Aru.
 He chose it as it reminds him of his 2015 Vuelta a España win, and is supposed to represent his ability to win again, giving him the inspiration he needs.